turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 Once a key has been set using :ref:`dataShare.compareAndSet <datashare_compareandset>` the :ref:`dataShare.set <datashare_set>` function cannot be used on that key until it is deleted.
-Compare and set operations will fail if another user has changed the key value since it was last read using :ref:`dataShare.get <datashare_get>`.
+Compare and set operations will fail if another user has written to the key value since it was last read using :ref:`dataShare.get <datashare_get>`.

 **Tic-tac-toe**